- Cedar Ranch to Moqui Stage Station

 This passage begins just east of Cedar Ranch area where FR 417 and FR 9008A intersect.
 Look for the steel AZT sign and a small parking area.
-From here, the route follows a pipeline road north to Tub Ranch.
-The route continues toward the corrals and a large metal water tank where you can refill your bottles.
-Once past the ranch house, the route heads west toward Chapel Mountain.
-Freshly built singletrack leaves the dirt (look for steel AZT markers on the north side of the road) and follow the scenic path for 15 miles.
+From here, the route follows Forest Road 417 for 2.4 miles, then travels north on Forest Road 9007 near Babbitt Lake (usually dry) for 2.4 miles.
+After crossing over the fenceline, the route becomes singletrack (constructed in 2021) and heads toward Chapel Mountain.
+You’re now on Babbitt Ranches’ CO Bar Ranch — private property with a special recreational easement.
+Please respect the livestock, ranchers and landscape in this area.
+Follow the scenic trail for 22.5 miles, crossing intermittent ranch roads through junipers and grasslands.
 A wildlife waterer can be found 1/2-mile west of the trail near Upper Lockwood Tank Road.
 Continuing northbound, the trail leaves Babbitt Ranch property and enters the Kaibab National Forest.
 A quick side trip to Moqui Stage Station provides a look back in time when this location served as a rest stop for weary stagecoach travelers on their way from Flagstaff to Grand Canyon.

-Water can usually be found at Tub Ranch (large metal tank near corrals) and the Wildlife Waterer located 1/2-mile east of the AZT near Upper Lockwood Tank Road.
+Water can usually be found at the Wildlife Waterer located 1/2-mile east of the AZT near Upper Lockwood Tank Road.
 Check the online Arizona Trail Water Report for current information at https://aztrail.org/explore/water-sources/.